spbgzh/Neurotechnology-And-Programming-Courses/SoftwareEngineering/SoftwareEngineeringMethodology/lab1/UseCase.md

 * Delete account of users
 * Create random users
-* Update all informations in website
+* Update all informations(includes news, posts, traffic jam, tickets) in website
 * All the functions of users and guest
+* Advertisement edit

 ## Description of Use Cases